Santiag0SR/About_me/README.md

 # ABOUT_ME

-"Additional_project_1" Is an additional project for the Advance HTML and CSS block of the course with Practicum by Yandex (https://practicum.yandex.com/) to be a Web Developer.
+"About_me" Is an additional project for the Advance HTML and CSS block of the course with Practicum by Yandex (https://practicum.yandex.com/) to be a Web Developer.

 ## Description